Phi Kappa Phi inducts new members

-The Honor Society of Phi Kappa Phi, the nation's oldest and most selective collegiate honor society for all academic disciplines, initiated Kathryn Malgren of Baraboo, Arkansas State University; and Emily Miller of Reedsburg, at University of Wisconsin-Green Bay on May 3.
+The Honor Society of Phi Kappa Phi, the nation's oldest and most selective collegiate honor society for all academic disciplines, initiated Danielle Bagwell of Portage at University of Wisconsin-Green Bay; Hannah Davenport of Portage, University of Wisconsin-Green Bay on May 3.

 Membership is by invitation only and requires nomination and approval by a chapter.
 Only the top 10% of seniors and 7.5% of juniors are eligible for membership.
 Graduate students in the top 10% of the number of candidates for graduate degrees may also qualify, as do faculty, professional staff and alumni who have achieved scholarly distinction.